guiyomh/dagger-addo/slides.md

 - Compose pipeline from reusable actions

 <!--
+These hashtags refer to definitions.
+These definitions can be local (i.e. like the example I showed you with john implementing the Adult definition)

+But the interest here is to be able to import external definitions.
+Dagger provides some definitions that can be used directly or combined to create new definitions.

+This is the choice we made to create our library.

 We made this choice because it allows us to centralize the common definitions between our different projects.
 This avoids redeveloping the wheel for each project.
 This is a real time saver to start quickly.
 It also allows us to ensure a relative homogeneity between projects.